microsoft/nni/docs/en_US/Tutorial/InstallCustomizedAlgos.rst

 The ``<path_to_meta_file>`` is the path to the yaml file your created in above section.

-Reference `Example: Register a customized tuner as a builtin tuner`_ for a full example.
+Reference `customized tuner example <#example-register-a-customized-tuner-as-a-builtin-tuner>`_ for a full example.

 Use the installed builtin algorithms in experiment
 --------------------------------------------------